 A few of the ways it can be different:

 - Conditional fields: (eg: if I have children, ask how many) if the form shows or hides questions based on what you’ve filled in this will seem like the logic doesn’t work

-- Ajax: if the form uses Ajax to check something (eg: that username already exists) this won’t appear.
-So the user might be seeing a message, but when you’re “looking over their shoulder” with Clicktale, all you’ll see is a mysterious blank space and a pause.
+- AJAX: if the form uses Ajax to check something (eg: test if that username already exists), this won’t appear.
+So the user might be seeing a message, but when you’re looking over their shoulder with Clicktale, all you’ll see is a mysterious blank space and a pause.
 Or possibly a completely different screen.

 - Multiple step forms: you might have your form split over several pages, and POST information from one page to the next.
 This is pretty common, but it seems to completely confuse Clicktale and mouse tracking data from one page will appear on another

 None of these are particularly obscure or unusual elements for a web site to have- in fact I’d be surprised if most sites other than a basic static brochureware site wouldn’t use at least a few of these.

 If it’s still unclear as to why this would be a problem, here is what I’d see if I used Clicktale to analyse how people are using the Bookdepository checkout process.
 As you can see the two screens are quite different.
 The Clicktale playback will still merrily animate a mouse cursor moving around, but as you can see the image would be completely wrong and misleading.
 Likewise for the various heatmaps and reports.

 What a real user sees:

 and what you’ll see in the Clicktale report:

 Which is puzzling, because on the Clicktale site there are a lot of testimonials gushing about this amazing insight into behaviour which improves shopping and conversions.
 I’m not really sure how many of these sites don’t use some sort of cookie or session information to facilitate a checkout process.